+For the assessment of Application A360, FSANZ conducted a risk assessment which concluded that, while the bulk of the human data on the toxicity of THC is derived from inhalation of cannabis rather than consumption of THC as a component of food, there were adequate human data to assess the toxicity of THC following oral administration and establish a tolerable daily intake (TDI).
 It was concluded that following oral administration the most sensitive adverse effects observed in humans appear to be related to skill performance (e.g. hand-eye coordination and reaction time) and cognitive tasks (e.g. performance on arithmetic tasks).
 The TDI was derived from the results of a human study in which the effect of oral THC on skill performance, cognitive function and mood was examined at dose levels of 0, 5, 10, 15 and 20 mg/person (Chesher et al. 1990).
 Doses could not be expressed as mg/kg bodyweight (bw) because no information on mean group bodyweights was provided in the published report.
-THC, dissolved in sesame oil and taken as capsules, was administered orally to groups of university students (n = 16/group with variable ratios of males:females in each group).
+THC, dissolved in sesame oil and taken as capsules, was administered orally to groups of university students (n = 16/group with variable ratios of males; females in each group).
 The subjects consumed a light breakfast prior to ingesting the capsules.
-The performance measures included standing steadiness, hand-eye coordination, reaction time tests, and an arithmetic test.
+The performance measures included standing steadiness, hand-eye coordination, reaction time tests and an arithmetic test.
 Degree of intoxication was self-reported on a scale of 0 to 5.
 The subjects completed the test battery at 1.3, 2.3, 3.3 and 4.3 h after swallowing the capsules.
-The results indicated an approximately linear dose-response relationship between THC intake and a composite measure of performance decrement at the first three timepoints.
+The results indicated an approximately linear dose-response relationship between THC intake and a composite measure of performance decrement at the first three time-points.
 On the self-reporting intoxication scale, the lowest dose level (5 mg/person) was not distinguishable from placebo, although there was a dose-related effect reported at the other dose levels.
 The safety assessment concluded that a slight but reversible effect on skill performance may occur at an oral dose of 5 mg/person.
-By using the highest bodyweight individual in the study (84 kg) the threshold effect dose (5 mg/person) was reduced to be equivalent to 60 μg/kg bw.
+By using the highest bodyweight individual in the study (84 kg) the threshold effect dose (5 mg/person) was conservatively calculated to be 60 μg/kg bw.
 In order to take account of the possible variability in response in the human population, an uncertainty factor of 10 was applied to derive an overall TDI of 6 μg/kg bw.
 The use of an acute human study to establish a TDI is considered appropriate because of the known development of tolerance to THC following regular exposure.
-Thus, it is plausible that effects on skill performance and cognitive function may be observable after a single low dose of THC but not apparent when the same daily dose is received over an extended period.
+Thus, it is plausible that effects on skill performance and cognitive function may be observable after a single dose of THC but not apparent when the same dose is received daily over an extended period.